 If you have cold, flu or COVID-19 symptoms get a test as soon as you start to feel unwell.
 Taking a test and reporting the result in My Covid Record means you can get help as early as possible if you need it.

-If your test is negative but you’re still unwell stay home for 48 hours and then take another test.
+If your test is negative but you’re still unwell it's recommended you stay home for 48 hours and then take another test.
 Get medical help if this second test is negative but you’re still unwell, or if your symptoms get worse.
 Call your doctor or ring Healthline for free on 0800 358 5453.

 Visit Unite Against COVID-19 for more advice on getting tested and what to do if you have symptoms.